nayoa/terraform-gcp-gcs-bucket/README.md

 ## Run Tests

 When a commit is made to the repo - the [Gitlab pipeline](.gitlab-ci.yml) is triggered and does a terraform validate and format on the Hashicorp Configuration Language (HCL).

+In addition, the pipeline executes a test written in [Golang](https://golang.org/) using the [Terratest Go Library](https://github.com/gruntwork-io/terratest).
+The test provisions the infrastructure in the module and tests the outputs are as expected.